Lucy Simon: Career

 Simon began her professional career singing folk tunes with sister Carly Simon as the Simon Sisters and later folk-rock.
-Simon's setting of "Wynken, Blynken, and Nod" has been recorded by many diverse artists, including the Doobie Brothers, Mitzie Collins, and the Big Three (Cass Elliot, Tim Rose, and James Hendricks).
+Simon's setting of "Wynken, Blynken, and Nod" has been recorded by many artists, including the Doobie Brothers, Mitzie Collins, and the Big Three (Cass Elliot, Tim Rose, and James Hendricks).
 In the mid-1970s, after a number of years away from recording, Lucy released two albums on the RCA Victor label of mostly original compositions, along with a few collaborations and covers.
 Her self-titled debut album was more folk-rock in orientation while her second album, Stolen Time, had a contemporary pop sound.
 Carly Simon and James Taylor provided backing vocals on half of the songs from Stolen Time.
 Simon won a Grammy Award in 1981 with her husband, David Levine, in the Best Recording for Children category for In Harmony: A Sesame Street Record, and again in 1983 in the same category for In Harmony 2.

 Simon made her Broadway debut as the composer of The Secret Garden, for which she was nominated for a 1991 Tony Award for Best Original Score and a 1991 Drama Desk Award for Outstanding Music.
 She also wrote songs for the Off-Broadway show A...
 My Name Is Alice.

 She composed the music for a musical version of the Russian novel Doctor Zhivago, with lyricists Michael Korie and Amy Powers and book writer Michael Weller.
 The musical had its world premiere at the La Jolla Playhouse, San Diego, California, in May 2006.
 A new version of Doctor Zhivago ran in Sydney, Australia, Melbourne, and Brisbane in 2011 under the title Doctor Zhivago – A New Musical, starring Anthony Warlow in the title role and Lucy Maunder as Lara, the sensitive doctor's secret muse.
 The musical was produced by John Frost with Des McAnuff directing.
 Anthony Warlow starred in the Australian production of The Secret Garden and at that time Simon said of him, "There is my Zhivago".
 The musical premiered on Broadway on March 27, 2015 (previews), with an official opening on April 21, 2015, at the Broadway Theatre, but was not successful, closing after 26 previews and 23 regular performances.
 She also contributed to the Off-Broadway musical Mama and Her Boys.